business writing courses

 You can develop clear business writing skills by taking some time to contemplate what you want to say first.
 Put down your ideas in bullet points, if that’s helpful.

-If you find it easier to dictate a message rather than write it, you can use a Speech-to-Text app to dictate your message and then edit it to a professional tone.
+If you find it easier to dictate a message rather than write it, you can use a Speech-to-Text app to dictate your message and edit it to a professional tone.

 If you have a deadline, ask your boss for an extension, so you can gather your thoughts properly, and write clearly and concisely once you’re done.